What Credit Score Is Needed to Buy a House With No Money Down?

 Get a Zero-Down Home Loan

-VA loans are backed by the federal government and designed specifically for veterans, military members, and surviving spouses.
-You don’t have to make a down payment and won’t have to pay private mortgage insurance.
-You do, however, need to meet the lender’s requirements for credit and income.
-Most lenders will be looking for a credit score of 620 for a VA loan, although some may allow a lower score.
+VA loans are backed by the U.S. Department of Veterans Affairs and designed specifically for veterans, military members, and surviving spouses.
+You don’t have to make a down payment and won’t have to pay private mortgage insurance, though there is a one-time funding fee (more on that below).
+And while the VA doesn’t specify a required credit score, you will need to meet a lender’s requirements for credit and income.
+Most lenders will be looking for a credit score of 620 for a VA loan, although some may allow a score of 600.
 The higher the loan amount, the more strict a lender’s credit-score threshold may be.

-USDA loans, also backed by the government, provide 100% financing for properties located in an eligible zone.
+USDA loans, backed by the U.S. Department of Agriculture, provide 100% financing for properties located in an eligible zone.
 The credit score needed for a USDA loan will vary based on the lender.
 A score of 640 or better is a baseline for many lenders, but even those with lower scores may qualify if they provide additional supporting documents for their application.
 (Note: SoFi does not offer USDA loans, although it does provide VA loans.)

-This option isn’t solely for qualified first-time buyers, but USDA loans come with income limits that may be easier to meet if you’re earlier in your career and home-buying journey.
+USDA loans aren’t solely for qualified first-time buyers, but these loans come with income limits that may be easier to meet if you’re earlier in your career and home-owning journey.
 Your income can’t exceed 115% of the area’s median household income.
 The maximum income level varies depending on family size, since the average monthly expense for one person is less than a family with multiple kids.
 You can search the USDA’s eligibility site to check eligible property addresses in your area.
+If you’re exploring how to buy a fixer-upper house with no money, look into VA and USDA renovation loans, also called rehab loans.

 Use a Down Payment Assistance Program